-Where to buy a blog domain name?
+Where to buy a domain

 When you buy a domain, you will need hosting as well.
 Without hosting you will be unable to create a blog on your domain.

-I have managed to the cut the “crap” and found some really good domain registrars that don’t scam and steal your money.
+I have managed to cut the “crap” and found some really good domain registrars that don't scam and steal your money.

 In addition, all of them have very good customer support (in case you'll need it).